 Map of Payment Rights for Suppliers to Suppliers

-In the following two maps, we’ve broken down suppliers to suppliers payment rights for all 50 states, both for mechanics lien claims on private projects (the top map), and payment bond claims on public projects (the bottom map).
+In the following two maps, we’ve broken down suppliers to suppliers for mechanics lien claims on private projects.

-As you can see from the two maps, suppliers to suppliers typically do not have lien rights on private projects, nor do they typically have bond claim rights on public projects.
+As you can see, suppliers to suppliers typically do not have lien rights on private projects, nor do they typically have bond claim rights on public projects.
 Furthermore, there are a bunch of states where the determination is “maybe.”
 Why “maybe?”
 That’s because each “maybe” state’s mechanics lien law does not explicitly address the payment rights of suppliers to suppliers.

 However, it’s important to note that a “maybe” might as well be a “no” — it’s probably not safe to risk it in a “maybe” state.
 Bottom line: Supplier to Suppliers will have a hard time securing their project payments in just about any state.
 Therefore, any material supplier that finds themselves in this position should take extra care when it comes to making sure they get paid on the project.